metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Optional:

 - `ca_bundle` (String) PEM/base64 encoded CA bundle used to validate Akeyless Gateway certificate.
-Only usedif the AkeylessGWApiURL URL is using HTTPS protocol.
-If not set the system root certificatesare used to validate the TLS connection.
+Only used if the AkeylessGWApiURL URL is using HTTPS protocol.
+If not set the system root certificates are used to validate the TLS connection.
 - `ca_provider` (Attributes) The provider for the CA bundle to use to validate Akeyless Gateway certificate. (see [below for nested schema](#nestedatt--spec--provider--akeyless--ca_provider))

 <a id="nestedatt--spec--provider--akeyless--auth_secret_ref"></a>